What are customary interests?

-- a Resource Management Act permission right which lets the group say yes or no to activities that need resource consents or permits in the area
+- the right to say yes or no to certain activities that need resource consents or permits (RMA permission right)

-- a conservation permission right which lets the group say yes or no to certain conservation activities in the area
+- the right to say yes or no to certain conservation activities (conservation permission right)

-- the right to be consulted about changes to Coastal Policy Statements
+- the right to be notified and consulted about changes to Coastal Policy Statements

-- the ownership of minerals other than petroleum, gold, silver and uranium which are found in the area
+- the right to ownership of minerals other than petroleum, gold, silver, uranium and, if the Ngai Tahu (Pounamu Vesting) Act 1997 applies, pounamu

 Meeting the tests for customary marine title

 To have customary marine title recognised under the takutai moana legislation, the applicant group must be able to show they: